Ruchita-0310/Diatom_consortium_genomics/data_analysis.md

     $WHOLE \
     > whole_vs_organelles.paf
 ```
+This command aligns the whole diatom assembly against the combined chloroplast and mitochondrial references.
+The `asm5` preset is appropriate for closely related assembled sequences, and the PAF output records which assembly contigs align to organelle references.
 The PAF output was used to identify regions of `18_diatom.fasta` with similarity to the chloroplast or mitochondrial genomes.
 ### 15.4 Calculate organelle-aligned coverage per contig
 ```bash